purdueLUG/liarsdice/README.md

 - `stashes` - a dictionary of stashes, all stashes are hidden (None) until the end of the round
 - `session_id` - used by the GUI for bookkeeping purposes
 - `wins` - a dictionary of how many wins each player has

+#### state
+This is an empty object if you want to have a bot that can maintain state between turns.
+You can use it like so:

+      def init(state):
+          state.my_variable = 0

+      def turn(state, stash, gameboard):
+          ...
+          state.my_variable += 1